-AnIML uses a highly generic XML-based architecture.
-It is engineered to be applicable to arbitrary scientific disciplines.
-The standard is designed to grow into new application domains without requiring new software tools.
+The AnIML data standard uses a highly generic XML-based architecture that is engineered to work in any scientific discipline.
+This standard can grow into new application domains with no need for new software tools.

-Through its generic architecture, AnIML can handle data from all well-known and frequently-used techniques, including spectroscopy, chromatography, imaging, and others.
-However, it is also possible to use it for custom or one-off experiments, micro-fluidic chips or special sensors, making these techniques first-class citizens in the data system.
+Its generic architecture lets AnIML handle data from all well-known and frequently used techniques like spectroscopy, chromatography and imaging.
+But you can also use it for custom or one-off experiments, micro-fluidic chips or special sensors.
+AnIML makes these techniques equal to the better-known ones in your data system.

-Over time, new analytical techniques and their corresponding Technique Definitions will be developed.
-This generic approach allows the system to use them without requiring modifications or software upgrades.
+Over time, new analytical techniques and their corresponding Technique Definitions will develop.
+AnIML’s generic approach will let it accommodate these techniques with no need for software modifications or upgrades.

-AnIML uses two logical layers, the AnIML Core and the AnIML Technique Definitions.
-Each of these layers is described by an XML Schema, the Core Schema and the Technique Schema.
+AnIML uses two logical layers, the AnIML Core and AnIML Technique Definitions.
+Each is described by an XML Schema, the Core Schema and the Technique Schema.

 The AnIML Core provides a universal container for arbitrary analytical data.
-This container is very flexible.
-It accepts name–value pairs, hierarchies and multi-dimensional data sets to represent the actual data.
-Additionally, mechanisms for organizing the data into samples and experiments are provided.
+This container is very flexible: it accepts name–value pairs, hierarchies and multidimensional data sets to represent actual data.
+It also gives you mechanisms for organizing your data into samples and experiments.
 Every AnIML document is an XML file governed by the Core Schema.

 AnIML Technique Definitions

-A Technique Definition allow software to discover how to create data files for a given technique.
-It also permits validating the content of an AnIML document.
-Here, the Technique Definitions serve as a check list of data fields that need to be present.
-Technique Definitions and Extensions can mark these fields as optional or as required.
-This way, a validator tool can verify that all required information about an experiment has been captured properly.
-This opens new possibilities for improved data quality and integrity.
+A Technique Definition lets your software discover how to create data files for a given technique.
+It also serves as a checklist of required data fields.
+These fields can be marked as either optional or required, allowing a validator tool to verify that all required information about your experiment has been properly captured.
+This opens up new possibilities for improving your data quality and integrity.

-In certain cases, the fields defined in a Technique Definition may not be sufficient to characterize an experiment.
-This can be the case if an instrument can measure additional parameters, or when users need to store additional information about a sample.
-To accommodate such additional fields, a Technique Extension can be used.
-A Technique Extension defines which fields should be added to a technique and how they are structured.
-As this description is a machine-readable XML document, software can discover these additional fields programmatically.
-This way, the standard can be extended without breaking compatibility with existing applications.
+A Technique Extension defines which fields should be added to a technique and how they should be structured.
+Because the Technique Extension is a machine-readable XML document, your software can discover these additional fields programmatically.
+This extends the standard without breaking AnIML’s compatibility with existing applications.